 Additional Assistance

 Additional information regarding registration requirements and specific topics can be found on the Registration page of NFA’s web site at www.nfa.futures.org.
 NFA’s Information Center, (800-621-3570 or 312-781-1410), is also available to provide assistance.
-It’s normal hours are Monday through Friday, from 8:00 AM to 5:00 PM CT.
+Its normal hours are Monday through Friday, from 8:00 AM to 5:00 PM CT.

 NATIONAL FUTURES ASSOCIATION

-INDIVIDUAL APPLICATION
+ORDER ENTERER APPLICATION

 Indicate the individual’s full legal name.
 Do not use nicknames or abbreviations.
 For example, if the individual’s name is Charles, enter Charles, not Chuck.